AdobeDocs/experience-manager-screens.en/help/using/getting-started-digital-signage.md

 1. **Hardware**

-  Harware defines what hardware components are ideal for your digital signage project implementation:
+  Hardware defines what hardware components are ideal for your digital signage project implementation:

-  * Physical copper wire
-  * Size of screens
+* What are the Screen Sizes?
-  * Number of screens
+* Number of screens?
-     * orientation
+* Screens orientation?
   * aspect ratio
   * resolution preference
 * What media types need to be played?
   * Still images (jpeg, png, etc)
   * Streaming data (RSS, internal database, social media)
   * Live TV/Video
   * Audio (on-demand)
   * Flash/HTML5
   * Video files (mpeg -4, avi, etc.)
 * Have we allowed for video cable type and length?